2016 Dhulagarh riots: Reactions

 Mamata Banerjee, the Chief Minister of West Bengal, denied any incident of communal riots in Dhulagarh.
 She termed the events as a 'small incident' and a 'local problem' and categorically denied any communal problem.
 She alleged that wrong information was being spread in the social media.
 Mamata Banerjee has also been accused of destroying 'the secular fabric of West Bengal' as an aftermath of the Dhulagarh Riots and a series of similar incidents during her tenure as the Chief Minister.

-Trinamool Congress alleged that BJP and RSS was spreading misinformation regarding the incidents and tried to provide a communal twist to a local incident.